FarronF/limerick-council-meetings/meetings/2018/10/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Special Meeting of the Municipal District of Cappamore-Kilmallock - 26th September 2018.md

 The Cathaoirleach said that following a recent meeting with Planning they had become a

 lot more knowledgeable on the Part VIII process.
-The Members were unanimous in saying--- 2
+The Members were unanimous in saying
+---
+2

 there had been campaigns ongoing for some time seeking safety measures to be installed